 The review of this guidelines is intended to incorporate technological changes, how service providers should report network interruption and how performance should be reported across different areas and technologies.

 These guidelines will be available for public comment until 30th of June 2022.
-All comments, questions and clarity should be forwarded to Tebogo Ketshabile on this email address – ketshabile@bocra.org.bw or Cynthia Jansen – jansen@bocra.org.bw
+All comments, questions and clarity should be forwarded to:

+Mr Tebogo Ketshabile at – ketshabile@bocra.org.bw; or

+Ms Cynthia Jansen at jansen@bocra.org.bw

 PRELIMINARY PROVISIONS